-A Complete Guide To Visiting The Statue Of Liberty
+A Guide To Visiting The Statue Of Liberty: 25 Best Tips

 visiting the Statue of Liberty

-What You Should Know Before Visiting The Statue Of Liberty
+What To See When Visiting The Statue Of Liberty

 The Pedestal

-The Pedestal literally is the concrete part of the Statue of Liberty.
-In other words, this is the main bit you will be going to.
-Is the Statue of Liberty Pedestal worth it?
-If you ask me, it it.
-In fact, it’s the best part of the visit.
-Inside, you will find a small museum with an exhibit about the history and the creation of the Statue.
+But, is the Statue of Liberty Pedestal worth it?
+I think it is.
+In fact, to me this was the best part of the visit.
+Inside, you will find a small museum with an exhibit about the history and the creation of the Statue of Liberty.
+The Pedestal observation deck is also one of the best spots to get views of New York.

 The Crown

-The Crown is the highest accessible point.
-Some see no point in going up there, because the windows are small, almost impossible to take pictures from, and there are too many people fighting over them for the view.
-Besides, you are only allowed 10 minutes there.
+The Crown is the highest accessible point when visiting the Statue of Liberty.
+Some see no point in going up there, because the windows are tiny and almost impossible to take pictures from.

-To access the Crown, you will need tickets and a waistband which you will get after going through security for the Pedestal.
+To access the Crown, you will need Statue of Liberty Crown tickets (which are only available for purchase on the official website) and a waistband which you will get after going through security for the Pedestal.
 Kids need to be at least 4 foot tall (122 cm) to visit the Crown, as they must walk on their own.

 The Torch